daryle-tan/foundry-course/Foundry/README.md

 # Hello!

+1) Set up your .env file with the testnet RPC URL and Private Key

-In the terminal run source .env to add your .env file to the program.
+2) In the terminal run source .env to upload your .env file to the program.